Indigenizing Women’s and Gender Studies: Developing Indigenous-centered Curriculum and Pedagogy at Brock University

 “This project is driven by a single research question: what would an Indigenous-designed course examining Indigenous understandings of gender, sex, and sexuality look like at Brock University?,” she says.

 In a first for Brock, Robyn will develop, implement, and evaluate a Women and Gender Studies course organized around Indigenous ways of knowing and doing.
-Focusing on the interests and needs of Indigenous students and their communities, Robyn will consult widely with Indigenous communities, from Brock, especially students, and urban Niagara, to surrounding areas including Six Nations of the Grand River, and Mississaugas of New Credit.
+Focusing on the interests and needs of Indigenous students and their communities, Robyn will consult widely with Indigenous communities, from Brock, especially students, and urban Niagara, to surrounding areas including Six Nations of the Grand River, and the Mississaugas of New Credit.

 “While Indigenous feminist and gender studies courses are now commonplace in women’s and gender studies (WGST) departments across Canada, there doesn’t appear to be a single case study examining what decolonizing curriculum development and pedagogical delivery might look like within the field of WGST,” says Robyn.